 Preventing Dental Anxiety

 A fear of the dentist impacts people of all ages.
-Sometimes it’s just the drill or certain dental tools, while other patients aren’t even able to come into the dentist office.
-When you get your child accustomed to the dentist at an early age, they’re more likely to avoid the consequences that come from dental fear.
-Patients with dental anxiety are more likely to avoid the dentist completely, causing more serious issues that need care that’s more invasive and expensive.
+Sometimes it’s just the drill or certain dental tools, while other patients aren’t even able to come into the dental office.

-Taking your children to the dentist office lets them establish a regular routine that emphasizes that oral health is a priority.
+Taking your children to the dentist helps them establish a regular routine that emphasizes oral health as a priority.
 We make scheduling family-friendly so that you can do your appointments on the same visit as your children.
 If they’re nervous throughout their appointment, you can sit and reassure them that everything is okay.
 They can also watch you during your appointment so they know that it’s nothing to be afraid of.

 Baby Teeth